Kathryn Bryce: Early life, family and education

 Bryce was born in Edinburgh, into a cricket-loving family, and, together with her sister Sarah, developed an enthusiasm for all sports at an early age.
-"We played pretty much every sport growing up, throwing every sort of ball around in the garden," she told ESPNcricinfo in 2021.
+"We played pretty much every sport growing up, throwing every sort of ball around in the garden," she told Cricinfo in 2021.

 Bryce's earliest memory of watching cricket is watching the 2005 Men's Ashes series, during which the whole of her family would gather in front of the television, while Bryce and her sister would play cricket.
 As well as playing "a lot of hockey and tennis", Bryce joined a girls' cricket team at her school, George Watson's College.
 At the age of nine, she received a standard form letter from former Scotland international player Liz Smith, who was setting up the girls' team; after signing up immediately, she went through her first-ever experience of organised cricket training.
 Bryce does not know whether she would have taken up cricket if there had not been a girls' team at her school, and is thankful to Smith for introducing her to the game.

 At that time, Edinburgh had no other girls' school teams, and so Bryce's school played against many University teams, made up of similarly inexperienced players.
 In 2015 and again in 2016, the girls' first XI team, with Bryce as a member, won the senior-level Women's Scottish Cup tournament.

 Bryce's cricketing talent was evident from early on; she was later the first girl to take the field for the school's boys first XI.
 She also joined Watsonian cricket club: "...
 I was playing for the girls' first XI, basically as a fielder but having a great time."
 In 2019, she told The Scotsman:

 "I grew up playing with boys but you do learn a lot from that, because they hit the ball a lot harder, etc. But if we had more women’s teams, that would help the overall standard improve.